 The

-Sanctum sanctorum consists of sanctum, antarala, ardha mandapam, Maha mandapam
+sanctum sanctorum consists of sanctum, antarala, ardha mandapam, maha mandapam, and a mukha mandapam.

 Both

-stucco nagara Vimana is over the sanctum.
+stucco nagara vimana is over the sanctum.

 Unlike

-other temples, this temple was inside the Fort built during the Kadavarayar Period.
+other temples, this temple was inside the Fort built during the Kadavarayar period.

-The remains of brick structures of the old fort can be seen still on the northeast corner of the Compound wall.
+The remains of brick structures of the old fort can still be seen on the northeast corner of the compound wall.

 There

-is a Tank with Two stone horses near this temple.
-The Stone Horses may be an
+is a tank with two stone horses near this temple.
+The stone horses may be an

-integral part of a mandapa built on the banks of the Tank.
-The Stone Horses are
+integral part of a mandapa built on the banks of the tank.
+The stone horses are

 unique since different musical sounds can be heard by tapping different parts

-of the Horses.
-Hence they are called Musical Stone Horses.
+of the horses.
+Hence, they are called Musical Stone Horses.

 HISTORY